julianpoy/recipesage-docs/docs/tutorials/settings/import/images.md

 ---
 title: Importing From Images
+description: Import recipes from images using OCR technology.
+Upload photos of recipe cards, cookbook pages, or handwritten recipes.
 ---

 You can import recipes from image files (such as photos of recipe cards or cookbook pages).